klaryon/Front_end_Cibernarium_JavascriptBasic/README.md

 # Front end It Academy - Javascript Basic

-This repository contains 8 different exercises using basic Javascript:
+This repository contains 8 different exercises using basic Javascript.

 Objectives: learn and practice how to create variables, math operations, conditionals, loops, arrays and functions.

 * `1` Print to console 'Hello world!'